-Electronic Arts is asking FIFA franchise fans to speak up if they hope to see women's soccer leagues included in upcoming instalments of the FIFA series, EA Sports' Matt Bilby told Polygon.
+Electronic Arts is asking FIFA franchise fans to speak up if they hope to see women's soccer leagues included in upcoming instalments of the FIFA series, EA Sports' Matt Bilbey told Polygon.

-The rise of women's football in the public eye is making it "a lot likelier" we'll see women's teams in upcoming FIFA titles, said Bilby.
+The rise of women's football in the public eye is making it "a lot likelier" we'll see women's teams in upcoming FIFA titles, said Bilbey.
 "Fans just need to be vocal."

 Earlier in the year EA was the focus of a user petition for the inclusion of female players, an attempt to "promote a healthy image and relation between women and sports."